-NowThis site makes business of tweaking Fox News
+NowThis videos make business of tweaking Fox News

 After Trump met with Kim, the video shows Hannity saying “the world will probably be a little bit safer.
 The world should be giving President Trump credit for that.”

-A Fox spokeswoman noted that nearly half of the people featured on the North Korea video from the Obama era no longer work at Fox or were guests and not employees.
-Fox had no other comment on NowThis’ work.
+A Fox spokeswoman noted that nearly half of the people in the North Korea and first lady videos no longer work at Fox or were guests and not employees.

+“These videos are entirely cherry-picked and designed to fit their narrative,” said Fox’s Carly Shanahan.

 In one sense, the Fox videos are a compliment, recognizing the network’s influence with the public and the administration, NowThis said.

-Note: This story has been edited to clarify that Fox’s statement on former employees referred to the full video, not just the part that involved former President Obama.